Pistachio v0.26: Canary Rewrite, Error Classification, and Inference Pipeline Refactor

 Who should upgrade

 Pistachio v0.26.
 Inference is now claim-based: clients claim a lane, get exclusive access to a session, and send requests one at a time.
 The TypeScript SDK, the canary test, and the load test all use this flow.
 Error classification shows specific failure categories instead of generic messages.
-Ten critical bugs fixed.

 Alpha software.
 Pistachio is closed source and requires a wallet private key for on-chain transaction signing.
 Provided "as is" without warranty.
 Use at your own risk.
 MOR staking involves real tokens on Base mainnet.